CNN President Jeff Zucker resigns, citing undisclosed relationship with colleague

 This breaking news story has been updated.

-Elahe Izadi contributed to this report.
+Elahe Izadi, Sarah Ellison and Paul Farhi contributed to this report.